 So it’s no surprise it’s reached Augustana.

-“Our organization is designed to be a place for people who enjoy that sense of competitive community in eSports,” said club president Michael Salamone, a sophomore philosophy and political science major from New Lenox, Illinois.
+“Our organization is designed to be a place for people who enjoy that sense of competitive community in esports,” said Esports Club President Michael Salamone, a sophomore philosophy and political science major from New Lenox, Ill.

-Dr. David Thornblad, an assistant professor of business administration, said the idea for an eSports-based social organization at Augustana originated during a campus meeting of a task force called AFITT— Augustana Future Initiatives Think Tank—which welcomes new ideas from faculty and staff.
+Dr. David Thornblad, assistant professor of business administration, said the idea for an esports-based social organization at Augustana originated during a campus meeting of a task force called AFITT (Augustana Future Initiatives Think Tank), which welcomes new ideas from faculty and staff.